-Career & Professional Development [CPD] is continuing to accept presentation requests.
+Requesting presentations by Career & Professional Development [CPD]

-We are still accepting presentation requests, for presentations to be done via Zoom live, or pre-recorded.
+In accordance with the Virginia Tech plan for fall semester and COVID-19, we are accepting requests for presentations to be done via Zoom, live or pre-recorded.
 After you complete the presentation request form, and if an advisor is able to accept the request, you and the advisor can discuss the optimal method to use.

 - VT faculty and staff